bfollek/private/README.md

 # Private—Expose private functions for testing.

-Sometimes you want to test all those private functions in your modules.
-But Elixir doesn't make it easy to get to them.
-As a result, you end up trying to exercise them by setting up convoluted calls to the public API.
+Sometimes you want to get at all those private functions in your modules.
+But Elixir doesn't make it easy to get at them.

 `private` to the rescue.
-It switches the visibility of functions so that they are exposed when the Mix environment is `:test`, and private otherwise.
+It switches the visibility of functions so that they are exposed when the Mix environment is `:dev` or `:test`, and private otherwise.

       defmodule MyMod do